CarrieKarft/To-Dev/README.md

 # To Dev

 To Dev is a to-do application for developers to allow them to break projects down into tasks, and store all of their project task lists in one place.
 To Dev is made with React.
 A user of this application is able to add and delete tasks, add new projects, and assign the tasks to different projects.
-There is a a page That lists all the projects, and each project has its own page as well.
+There is a page That lists all the projects, and each project has its own page as well.

 # Json server